Lunchtime at School

 Milk

-If you would like your child to receive daily milk please order online at Milk4Life.
+If your child is under 5 and you would like your child to receive daily milk please order online at Milk4Life.
+If your child is 5+ and you wish for them to have milk each day, please order on ParentPay.

 Universal Free School Meals